Here is a listing of our Activity Directors and their departmental activities

 Center for Teaching and Learning

 The Center for Teaching, Learning and Advising (CTLA), designed to promote excellence in teaching at the University of Arkansas at Pine Bluff, provides professional development activities, including workshops, seminars, training sessions, and technical assistance to develop and enhance instructional skills.
-Title III funding has been used in support of these activities so that the institution has a highly capable faculty that provides quality instruction to the entire student population.
+The development of online degree offerings has been partially underwritten by the use of Title III funds.
+Commensurately, Title III funding has been used in support of various professional development activities so that the institution has a highly capable faculty that provides quality instruction to the entire student population, both local and distant.

-With the aid of Title III funds, the division of Mass Communications has been able to make requisite improvements necessary for the department to provide more effective instruction to all of the students that have chosen to major in this area of academia.
+With the aid of Title III funds, the division of Mass Communications has been able to make required improvements necessary for the department to provide more effective instruction to all of the students that have chosen to major in this area of academia.
 Facilities have been renovated, equipment has been updated, and workplace technology has been incorporated into the instruction.
+The Radio and TV Studios have been updated and upgraded to allow students access to current multimedia platforms used in the field today.
+The department continues to make improvements as it progresses toward its accreditation by the ACEJMC.
+Listen to Hot89.7 KUAPFM